 Common sources of chemical hazards

 - Additives and preservatives.
-Compounds such as sodium nitrite which is used in curing meats and sodium sulfite used as an antifungal agent can be considered chemical hazards.
+Compounds such as sodium nitrite, used in curing meats, and sodium sulfite, used as an antifungal agent, can be considered chemical hazards.
 For vulnerable individuals, sodium nitrite can cause adverse allergic reactions, whereas sodium nitrite can increase the risk of heart disease.

-- Soil amendments.
-During growing raw materials such as vegetables and fruits, the quality of the soil and the amendments used on it can affect the resulting products.
+- Soil conditioners.
+When growing raw materials such as vegetables and fruits, the quality of the soil and the amendments used on it can affect the resulting products.
 Plants can absorb even unwanted chemicals from the soil.
 The best example of this is the ability of green tea plants to absorb lead and other heavy metals from the soil around their growing areas.
 This situation also includes pesticides and fertilizers applied during the growing period.

 Physical hazards are any foreign objects or extraneous material that can contaminate food and cause injury or act as a precursor for the growth of pathogens.
 Physical hazards can be objects, such as the following:

 This type of hazard can naturally come from food materials such as bones from meat, stems from fruits, or shells from seafood.
-Other types of physical hazards can come unnaturally from broken production materials including plastics, glass, textiles, or jewellery.
+Other types of physical hazards can come unnaturally from broken production materials, including plastics, glass, textiles, or jewellery.